 Combined DNA Index System: CODIS

 This FBI-run database blends forensic science and computer technology into a tool for solving violent crimes.
-CODIS enables Federal, State, and local crime labs to exchange and compare DNA profiles electronically, thereby linking crimes to each other and to convicted offenders.
-CODIS uses two indexes: (1) the Convicted Offender Index, which contains profiles of convicted offenders, and (2) the Forensic Index, which contains profiles from crime-scene evidence.
+CODIS enables Federal, State, and local crime labs to exchange and compare DNA profiles electronically, thereby linking crimes to each other and to persons convicted of a crime.
+CODIS uses two indexes: (1) the Convicted Offender Index, which contains profiles of persons convicted of a crime, and (2) the Forensic Index, which contains profiles from crime-scene evidence.

 How does CODIS work?
-Searches are performed to find a match between a sample of biologic evidence and an offender profile.
+Searches are performed to find a match between a sample of biologic evidence and a profile of a person convicted of a crime.
 Matches made between the Forensic and Offender Indexes provide investigators with the identity of a suspect.
-DNA analysts in the laboratories share matching profiles, then contact each other https://www.fbi.gov/services/laboratory/biometric-analysis/codis.
+DNA analysts in the laboratories share matching profiles, then contact each other.